fisherlul/Lots-O-Stuff/README.md

-# Mod-Attempt
+# Lots-O-Stuff
-An example (or attempt) of Balatro mod
+An example (or attempt) of Balatro mod.
+Here's where I'll try to add some jokers, voucher or consumables, just for fun 🤡